arynamn/ITR2-Dividend-and-ESPP-Short-Term-Capital-Gain/README.md

 3. Fill these values in Excel:
    - `M8:11` → Dividend earned (USD)
    - `N8:11` → Dividend Tax deducted in US at 25%
+4. Calculate average tax rate.
+   - Calculate Total Income and fill at T2.
+Total Income assuming no relief to dividend.
+   - Calculate Total Tax and fill at T3.
+Use Income Tax Calculator, or utilize the ITR by skipping Tax Relief.
+   - Average Rate = Total Tax / Total Income.
-4. Auto-calculated values:
+5. Auto-calculated values:
    - `S8` → Total Dividend INR
    - `S10` → 25% Tax INR
    - `V11` → 31.2% Tax INR
-   - `W11` → Tax Payable
+   - `W11` → Delta tax
+   - `T5` → Tax payable on such income under normal provisions in India (d) = Dividend * Average Tax (21.2% for me).

 ### Optional (For Personal Validation)
 If you want to validate values against all individual stock entries: